WPEM/.github/profile/README.md

 ## About WPEM

-**WPEM (Whole Pattern Evolution Model)** is a research project dedicated to resolving complex crystal structures and heavily overlapping Bragg peaks in **mixed X-ray diffraction and polycrystalline powder diffraction data**.
+**WPEM** is a research project dedicated to resolving complex crystal structures and heavily overlapping Bragg peaks in **mixed X-ray diffraction and polycrystalline powder diffraction data**.

 The project is led by **[Bin Cao](https://bin-cao.github.io/)** and focuses on combining **physics-based diffraction theory with modern AI techniques** to improve the reliability and precision of structural characterization.